qathom/wsa-extract/README.md

 - This project needs to read JSON files located in `input/` to accomplish the data processing.
 The "normalized" tweets are then available in `output/`.
 - In order to get the tweet sentiment, the file **FEEL-1.csv** must exist in `input/`.
 - The file **stopwords.txt** should exist in `input/` in order to remove useless stop words when searching for the tweet sentiment.
-- Spark SQL output are CSV files also contained in `output/` directory
+- Spark SQL output are CSV files also contained in `output/` directory.